 If you’re staying with us at the Radisson Blu Béke Hotel, Budapest, you can be sipping strong Hungarian coffee and nibbling pastries at our Zsolnay Café within seconds of emerging from your room.

 Make for the markets

 To really get under the skin of Budapest and understand where the food comes from, how people eat and what they cook with, you need to experience market life.
 The best advice we can give you?
 Go with an empty stomach…

 The Great Market Hall is Budapest’s largest indoor market.
-The first thing that will strike you is the colours: Budapest locals are spoiled when it comes to the huge variety of spices, fruits and vegetables available to them in a rainbow of colours.
-Walk past hanging bundles garlic of crimson-red chillies, nibbling on juicy berries and sweet white peppers as you make your way around the stalls.
+The first thing that will strike you is the colors: Budapest locals are spoiled when it comes to the huge variety of spices, fruits and vegetables available to them in a rainbow of colors.
+Walk past hanging bundles garlic of crimson-red chilies, nibble on juicy berries and sweet white peppers as you make your way around the stalls.

-If you’ve gone mushroom picking in the countryside, you can even bring them along to have experts safety-check them so you make sure you’re not going to eat anything poisonous.
+If you go mushroom picking in the countryside, you can even bring them along to have experts safety-check them so you make sure you’re not going to eat anything poisonous.

 Want to experience the market like a local, making a beeline for the best stalls?
 Why not book a market tour with Taste Hungary?
-Their gastronomic tour will take in salami stalls (tick), have you tasting street food favourite Langos (tick, tick) and fried pork fat, a local delicacy (tick, tick, tick).
-They’ll even get things off to a good start with a shot of Unicum at their favourite spot.
+Their gastronomic tour will take in salami stalls, have you tasting street food favorite Langos and fried pork fat, a local delicacy.
+They’ll even get things off to a good start with a shot of Unicum at their favorite spot.

 Budapest’s locals aren’t squeamish about their food and are fans of eating most parts of an animal.
 If you’re feeling daring, you can try treats like cow tongue or pig feet.
 And if you have room, the tours have been known to end in a butcher’s shop where you’ll sample the freshest meat in the city and dine on slabs of rich foie gras.